canro91/canro91.github.io/_posts/2019-08-29-TimeComplexity.md

 Voilà!
 That's how we can find the sum of two elements in linear time.
 Another happy interview!
 This time, you have in your toolbox time complexity.
 Not only for next interviews, but for everyday programming.

-If you're getting ready for your next interview, check [Remote interview.
-Here I go]({% post_url 2019-09-29-RemoteInterviewTips %})
+If you're getting ready for your next interview, check these [remote interviews types and tips]({% post_url 2019-09-29-RemoteInterviewTips %}) and follow these [ten tips to solve your next interview coding challenge]({% post_url 2021-11-22-CodingChallengeTips %}).

 _Happy coding!_